Six Bay Area Hiking Challenges that Make Planning Hikes Easy

-The Six-Pack of Peaks challenge is for experienced hikers who want to tackle the six most challenging peaks in the Bay Area.
-The peaks in this year’s challenge are Mount Umunhum, Mount Saint Helena, Mount Tamalpais, Mount Diablo, Mount Sizer, and Rose Peak.
-While you can do the hikes on your own, the official challenge costs $30-$75 and comes with perks like a private challenger party, swag, and trail guides for the hikes.
+The Six-Pack of Peaks challenge is for experienced hikers who want to tackle the most challenging peaks in the Bay Area.
+There are 7 peaks in this year’s challenge: Mount Umunhum, Mount Saint Helena, Mount Tamalpais, Mount Diablo, Mount Sizer, Berryessa Peak, and Rose Peak.
+While you can do the hikes on your own, the official challenge costs $50.
 You can register for the challenge on the Six Pack of Peaks website.
+If you want to mix it up and add a bit of travel to the hiking challenge, check out the Central Coast or the NorCal Six Pack of Peaks challenges.